shangxuepang/LRS2-DM/README.md

 ## 📌 Introduction

-This project implements the core methodology from our research on small object detection in low-resolution remote sensing imagery.
-Our approach addresses the inherent challenges posed by limited resolution, particularly for tiny targets such as ships in complex scenes.
+To mitigate resolution limitations, the method incorporates cognitive-conditioned input and a low-level super-resolution module to generate reference images as auxiliary guidance.
+This enhances the quality of the super-resolved outputs.
+Additionally, to compensate for the loss of fine details in small targets, a spatial refinement module is employed.
+This module sharpens object-level features and improves the accuracy of ship detection in remote sensing scenes.

 ## 🧠 Key Contributions